5 Bedtime Books About Pigs For Kids

 5. Animal Farm

 All animals are equal, but some animals are more equal than others.
-Animal Farm is a classic for a reason eternally relevant.
+Animal Farm is a classic for a reason that is eternally relevant.
 A big group of animals is working on a farm, and humans own that farm.
 Eventually, they start to think they’re getting a raw deal.
 The pigs are the smartest animals on the farm which will start a rebellion.
 So, they’re going to throw the shackles of the humans off their backs.

 The animals will run the farm, and they will seize control.
 There will be equality and paradise for all.
 Thus begins Animal Farm by the end of the book.
 I took two main lessons from reading this book.
 The first lesson is the importance of language.